brabster/tw-site/src/pages/articles/2019-01-17-spring-boot-performance-part-2/index.md

 description: "Tracking down the suprising cause of our performance problem"
 ---

-In [part 1](/posts/spring-boot-performance-part-1), we build a simple Spring Boot webapp and demonstrated a surprising lack of performance.
+In [part 1](/posts/spring-boot-performance-part-1), we built a simple Spring Boot webapp and demonstrated a surprising performance problem.
-A Gatling performance test simulating different numbers of users making a single request showed our webapp unable to keep up with 40 users per second.
+A Gatling performance test simulating different numbers of users making a single request showed our webapp unable to keep up with 40 "users" making one request per second on my fairly powerful computer.

-WHat kind of performance should we be expecting?
+We've already eliminate many problems, so we can use a process of elimination to figure out what's causing the problem.
+Let's start with a classic.

-## Tomcat Settings
+## How Many Threads?

-Spring Boot apps run in an embedded Tomcat server by default,  and the most obvious place for me to look was Tomcat's thread pool.
+Spring Boot apps run in an embedded Tomcat server by default, and the most obvious place for us to look is Tomcat's thread pool.
 I think that's habit and bias on my part, because the evidence we've seen doesn't really support a thread configuration problem.
 If we were, say, talking to a slow database synchronously then it would seem more likely that we might be running out of threads to service new requests as exising requests keep threads waiting for responses from the database.